tw-in-js/twind/documentation/installation.md

 ### Migration

-We have collected a list of changes in [Migration › Twind v0.16 › Notable Changes](./migration#notable-changes).
+We have collected a list of changes in [Migration › Twind v0.16](./migration#from-twind-v016).
 A detailed migration guide will follow.

 :::